 Some possible complications may include:

-is one of the most common complications and should be discussed with your provider
+is one of the most common complications.
+Discuss this with your provider before the

-ahead of time.
-Keep in mind, though, that ERCP is often performed to help relieve
+test.
+Keep in mind that ERCP is often done to help relieve symptoms in certain types

 You may not be able to have ERCP if:

-- You’ve had gastrointestinal (GI) surgery that has blocked the ducts of the biliary
+You’ve had digestive surgery that has blocked the ducts of the biliary tree

-- You have pouches in your esophagus (esophageal diverticula) or other abnormal anatomy
+You have pouches in your esophagus (esophageal diverticula) or duodenum or other abnormal

-that makes the test difficult to perform.
-Sometimes the ERCP is modified to make it
+anatomy that makes the test difficult to do.
+Sometimes the ERCP is changed to make

-- You have barium within the intestines from a recent barium procedure since it may
+You have barium in the intestines from a recent barium procedure.
+This may interfere

-There may be other risks depend based on your condition.
-Be sure to discuss any concerns
+You may have other risks, based on your condition.
+Discuss any concerns with your healthcare

 How do I get ready for ERCP?